Autism Friendly Linking

 The Schools Linking programme offers opportunities for children and young people to meet, build new relationships, work together and contribute to the wider community.
 For children with autism, anxiety and attachment difficulties this can be especially challenging.

-To help meet the needs of children and young people at different points during the Linking journey there are ‘social stories‘ provided.
-The stories are written by Karen Riding, an ASD teacher who specialises in autism and social communication.
+To help meet the needs of children and young people at different points during the Linking journey we provide ‘social stories‘ that teachers can use and adapt for their children.
+The stories are written for us by Karen Riding, an ASD teacher who specialises in autism and social communication in Rochdale.

 Each social story describes a context or a concept involved in the Linking process-